Notify Subscription

 What if I don't receive notifications after subscribing?

-Make sure the corresponding channel is enabled, the subscription itself is enabled, and check the delivery result and error message in Notify Log.
+- Make sure the corresponding channel is enabled and the subscription itself is enabled.